TurboDevsAS/BlissBrain_TimeCrisis_Prototype_SpillExpo/README.md

 Intro
 ========

-This is a readme for the BlissBrain prototype that was made for SpillExpo 2014, Norway's largest videogame-expo.
+This is a readme for the BlissBrain prototype that was made for SpillExpo 2014, Norway's largest videogame-expo. :video_game:

 Current version: BlissBrain Prototype - TimeCrisis 0.0.1 Alpha for Windows